pchinjr/appsync-backend-test01/README.md

 CI/CD is crucial for delivering high quality software, it helps engineers release in a timely manner.
 Today we will be using GitHub Actions for continuous integration on each push to `main` branch.
 A special role was created using AWS IAM in order to lock the deployment down to least privilege.

 You must set the following environment variables in the secrets section of your GitHub repo.

 `AWS_ACCESS_KEY_ID`

 `AWS_SECRET_ACCESS_KEY`

-`DEV_ACCOUNT_ID` - which is the IAM role account number for your ci-role.
+`DEV_ACCOUNT_ID` - which is the IAM role account number for your `ci-role`.

 ![alt text](https://github.com/pchinjr/appsync-backend-test01/blob/main/github_actions_01.png)